About

 This program provides grants to assist individual Ontario-based visual, craft and media artists with costs related to presenting their work in exhibitions.
 Exhibitions in Ontario, other Canadian provinces and international locations are all eligible.
 Grants are made through third-party recommenders (public art galleries, artist-run centres and arts service organizations).
 Artists must apply directly to a recommender located in the zone in which they live.
 Approved applications are forwarded to OAC by the recommender once a decision to award a grant has been made.

 SAW Video is one of three provincial recommenders accepting applications for media art exhibition assistance.
 More information here.
-(LINK GOES TO SUB-PAGE in GRANTS section.
-See end of this document for sub-page content.)

 Ontario Media Development Corporation (OMDC)

-films in Ontario.
-Both television and interactive digital media producers have access to provincial funding
+The OMDC Film Fund fosters the production and development of ?films in Ontario.
+Both television and interactive digital media producers have access to provincial funding? and tax credits through OMDC programs ?and initiatives.

 Top of page